haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/bootstrap/magento-bootstrap.md

 `\Magento\Core\App\Media` attempts to find the media file in the configured database storage and write it into the `pub/static` directory, then return its contents.
 On error, it returns an HTTP 404 (Not Found) status code in the header with no contents.

 #### 相关主题
-This topic discussed the basics of Magento application initialization and bootstrapping.
+This topic discussed the basics of Magento初始化和引导ping.
 To find out how to set bootstrap environment variables, see one of the following topics:

-*	<a href="{{ page.baseurl }}/config-guide/bootstrap/mage-dirs.html">Customize base directory paths (MAGE_DIRS)</a>
+*	<a href="{{ page.baseurl }}/config-guide/bootstrap/mage-dirs.html">自定义基础目录路径(MAGE_DIRS)</a>
 *	<a href="{{ page.baseurl }}/config-guide/bootstrap/magento-modes.html">Set the mode (MAGE_MODE)</a>
 *	<a href="{{ page.baseurl }}/config-guide/bootstrap/mage-profiler.html">Enable an HTML profiler (MAGE_PROFILER)</a>